-U.S. Department of Health and Human Services, Office of Adolescent Health (2016)
+U.S. Department of Health and Human Services, Office of Population Affairs (2016)

 Describes the prevalence of sexually transmitted diseases (STDs) among adolescents and connects readers with resources for STD services and for more information.

 The Basic LGBTQ+ Sex Education We Wish We'd Had at School

 Discusses various topics related to LGBTQ+ sexuality, including coming out, practicing safe sex, and understanding transgender identities.